SFDO-Community-Sprints/AutoLeadConvert/README.md

     * Auto Lead Conversion based on conditions or directly via Flow (invocable Apex) or SOAP API
     * The community can itulize the Lead obejct more.
 Specialy in a B2C situaton where Lead conversion can not be done manualy
     * How could this project be distributed into the Community? ie, private blog, new How-To Guide, a new or updated existing HUB Article, new Open Source App or Component, etc.
-    * Is this a new project, or one carried over from a prior sprint?
-        * If a prior sprint, which one?
-        * Include any links to past Google Folders or resources if applicable.

 #### What have you accomplish during this sprint?